Marte Mjøs Persen: 2022

 NOK.
 In her response, she said: "I would like to emphasize that these estimates are average calculations made by NVE based on various assumptions.
 Actual electricity bill will vary from household to household".

 Persen received criticism by the media and the Socialist Left Party for not participating at Storting sessions when asked to do so.
 She responded by saying that it was the Prime Minister's Office who was responsible to call a minister in to attend sessions, and insisted that she had participated whenever asked to.
 Stavanger Aftenblad encouraged Støre to reconsider her position.

+During a minor reshuffle on 7 March 2022, she was appointed Minister of Labour and Social Inclusion.

 Minister of Labour and Social Inclusion

 Following Hadia Tajik's resignation after controversy regarding the use of a government apartment and fringe benefit; Persen was appointed her successor on 7 March 2022.

+2022

 Shortly after assuming office, Persen announced that the government would make an amendment to the Working Environment Act, defining sexual harassment more clearly and making it illegal.
 She expressed hope for the amendment to make it easier for vulnerable people to report harassment, and add contribution to sanctions where sexual harassment is occurring.
 The amendment was sent out on a hearing in the Storting on 8 March.

 At a press conference on 29 April, the government announced that temporary changes to laws in order to include Ukrainian refugees.
 Mjøs Persen stated: "We must ensure that Ukrainian refugees have a safe and predictable everyday life as possible.
 At the same time, we know that the situation can be demanding for the municipalities, which already have many statutory tasks.
 Therefore, it is important that our bills address both of these considerations.
 The government is also proposing a temporary legal basis that allows for this.
 Among other things, it may be relevant to expand the target group for training in reception if the waiting time before settlement becomes long.
 All changes must be temporary and repealed no later than 1 July 2023.
 If there is a need to continue certain proposals, this will be considered and consulted again".

 With the AAP scheme having been temporarily abolished since 1 February, Mjøs Persen suggested on 11 May that the scheme should be permanently abolished.
 The background being that the scheme would not take effect before a waiting period of a year had a person not yet been cleared.
 This has been in effect since 2018.
 Mjøs Persen stated: "We want to end the anti-social waiting year.
 No one gets healed from being thrown out of a scheme".